0xpr03/yayd/README.md

 To run yayd with a GUI you'll need to write for example a website,or use the example.
 Yayd itself doesn't provide any type of UI.
 4. If everything is running fine, create your own log configuration, see [here](https://github.com/sfackler/log4rs), to only some information is logged.

-## About quality, queries & the config
+## About quality codes, queries & the config
 Each download task is an entry in the DB, this 'query' entry is containing the wished target, quality etc
 Youtube-Videos are consisting of two DASH-Files.
 One is only Video, in the quality you want.
 The other one is a qualitatively bad video but audio containing DASH-File.